barackd222/barackd222.github.io/quickstart_new.md

 MedRec can be forked/cloned from GitHub and installed locally.
 The idea to allow a local installation, is to give the opportunity to Developers to fork and extend an independent installation of MedRec.

-Additionally, MedRec is also available as a managed service (MedRec aaS), so that API consumers can interact with existing APIs, without requiring to install any software.
-This aims to  allow a quick and easy API consumption for generating new Innovative Ideas.

 ## Stand-alone Installation: